hasanoqool/Object-Detection/README.md

 # Overview
 * The steps of this project are the following:
     * Detecting objects with image pyramids and sliding windows
-    * Detecting objects with YOLOv3 from scrath
+    * Detecting objects with YOLOv3 from scratch

 ## Running obj_pyramids_sliding.py